JohnCoene/javascript-for-r/_book/6-02-computations-ml.md

 )
 ```

-With the dependency downloaded one can start working on the R code.
-First, a new V8 context needs to be created and the ml.js file need to be imported in it.
+With the dependency downloaded, one can start working on the R code.
+First, a new V8 context needs to be created and the ml.js file needs to be imported into it.

 ```r
 # zzz.R